gemarcano/artemis_flash_utils/README.md

 ![generate executables](https://github.com/sparkfun/Apollo3_Uploader_SVL/workflows/generate%20executables/badge.svg)

-# Apollo3 Uploader - SparkFun Variable Loader (SVL)
+# Apollo3 Uploaders - SparkFun Variable Loader (SVL) and Ambiq Secure Bootloader (ASB)

-This repository packages up the [upstreeam SVL flasher application](https://github.com/sparkfun/Apollo3_Uploader_SVL) in a more typical python package.
+This repository packages up the [upstream SVL flasher application](https://github.com/sparkfun/Apollo3_Uploader_SVL) and [ASB programmer](https://github.com/sparkfun/Apollo3_Uploader_ASB) in a more typical python package.

 The ```svl``` bootloader is the default bootloader on Artemis module--based boards.
 This repo contains both the Python programs that are used to send code to a board and the source code for the program that receives code on an Artemis module.

+The ```asb``` bootloader is part of the Apollo3 silicon, and is controlled by the Info0 OTP registers.
+As Sparkfun has it configured, it is not using Secure Boot, and on exit it looks at the flat binary at location `0xC000` in flash.
+It will check the stack pointer at `0xC000` then jump to the "reset" vector at location `0xC004`.

 The bootloader for the Artemis can be upgraded via Arduino using [these instructions](https://learn.sparkfun.com/tutorials/designing-with-the-sparkfun-artemis/all#troubleshooting).
 It can also be upgraded using the [Artemis Firmware Upload GUI](https://github.com/sparkfun/Artemis-Firmware-Upload-GUI).